clairverly/tadaa/frontend/PRD.md

 4. System displays matching results
 5. User can sort results by due date, amount, or name

-**Errand Management Workflow**
+**Task Management Workflow**

-**Create Errand:**
+**Create Task (Form-based):**
-1. User navigates to Errands section
+1. User navigates to Tasks section
-2. User clicks "Request New Errand"
+2. User clicks "New Task"
-3. User selects errand type from predefined categories (Home Maintenance, Cleaning, Gardening, Groceries, Delivery, Pharmacy)
+3. User selects task type from predefined categories (Home Maintenance, Cleaning, Gardening, Groceries, Delivery, Pharmacy)
 4. User fills structured form based on selected type
 5. User sets priority (Normal/Urgent)
-6. User adds preferred completion date and notes
+6. User optionally adds preferred completion date (or leaves as "Anytime")
-7. User
+7. User saves task
+8. System creates task with "Pending" status

+**Create Task (AI-assisted):**
+1. User clicks AI button in bottom navigation
+2. User says or types "Create a new task" or similar
+3. AI asks "What type of task is this?" and provides options
+4. User responds with task type
+5. AI asks "Please describe what needs to be done"
+6. User provides description
+7. AI asks "Is this urgent or normal priority?"
+8. User responds with priority
+9. AI asks "When would you prefer this to be completed?"
+10. User provides date or says "anytime"
+11. AI creates task and confirms with summary
+12. Task appears in task list with all details

+**Edit Task:**
+1. User locates task in list or dashboard
+2. User clicks on task to view details
+3. User clicks "Edit" button (only available for "Pending" tasks)
+4. User modifies information
+5. User saves changes
+6. System confirms update

+**Delete Task:**
+1. User locates task to delete (must be "Pending")
+2. User clicks delete option
+3. System asks for confirmation
+4. User confirms deletion
+5. System removes task

+**Search/Filter Tasks:**
+1. User navigates to Tasks section
+2. User enters search term or applies filters
+3. User can filter by: Status (Pending/In Progress/Done), Category, Priority
+4. System displays matching results
+5. User